AIeL Open Lab this Wednesday, March 6

-Join the staff of LLCC Academic Innovation & eLearning to talk all things teaching, pedagogy, Canvas, H5P, SoftChalk migrations, instructional design, digital accessibility and more.
-They will be available today from noon to 1 p.m. in person in Menard 2229, or online via Teams, to answer your questions and to support what you are doing in your classes.
-All faculty and staff are welcome at any of AIeL’s open labs, regardless of teaching modality or department.
+Join the staff of Academic Innovation & eLearning to talk all things teaching, pedagogy, Canvas, H5P, SoftChalk migrations, instructional design, digital accessibility and more.
+We will be available in person at the locations above, or online via Teams, to answer your questions and to support what you are doing in your classes.
+All faculty and staff are welcome at any of our open labs, regardless of teaching modality or department.

 Sunsetting SoftChalk